QBDev0ps/DevOps-Cloud-projects/Project9.md

 #### <br>Step 7: Complete WordPress Installation on the Browser<br/>

 **i.** The last step is to complete the installation from a web browser.
-We Launch our browser and browse our web server’s IP address using the following syntax:
+We Launch our browser and enter our web server’s Public IP address using the following syntax:

 **`http://<Web-Server-Public-IP-Address>/`**

-.
-**ii.** We enter our web server’s IP addressg into our browser as shown below:
+**ii.** We enter our web server’s IP address into our browser as shown below:

 **`http://13.53.122.139`**